An ontological argument for fundamental physics

 But in that paper Carroll was pessimistic that an explanation is possible and took the brute fact approach similar to Bertrand Russell.

 But what those physicists have tried to answer is also an important question.
 They tried to explain all physics given the existence of laws of physics and spacetime.
 The only caveat is that gravity is classical in their approach.
 Some people like David Albert think these vacuum states are just as particular as a giraffe.
 This is nonsense.
 A giraffe has a biological structure: its body shape, digestive track shape, skeleton, DNA, etc. If you zoom in more, you will see a giraffe’s chemical structure containing many organic materials.
 If you zoom further, you will reach a point where classical mechanics describes it.
 If you keep zooming, you will see scales where quantum mechanics and then QFT are applicable.
 Finally, when the giraffe is zoomed to near the Planck scale, you will see quantum spacetime where quantum gravity is applicable.
 All physical phenomena supervene on the fundamental laws of physics.
 So, a giraffe is much more complicated than a fundamental physics theory.
-Things like giraffes are very approximate descriptions of emergent entities.
+Our ideas of things like giraffes are very approximate descriptions of emergent entities.
 For example, even water doesn’t exist fundamentally, but only approximately.
 You can’t assume that water/giraffe exists without assuming quantum fields exist.
 In the pecking order of ontological commitment, quantum fields are much higher than water/giraffes.

 “Relativistic-quantum-field-theoretical vacuum states—no less than giraffes or refrigerators or solar systems—are particular arrangements of elementary physical stuff.
 The true relativistic-quantum-field-theoretical equivalent to there not being any physical stuff at all isn’t this or that particular arrangement of the fields—what it is (obviously, and ineluctably, and on the contrary) is the simple absence of the fields.”